ftheberge/Graph_and_Hypergraph_References/README.md

 # Artificial Benchmark for Community Detection (ABCD graphs)

-We have developed a family of benchmark graphs with a few properties in mind:
+We have developed a family of benchmark graphs with communities, with a few objectives in mind:
 * scalability
 * similarity to well-known models like LFR
 * simplicity, so theoretical analysis is possible